 - You can only enter regional Victoria to get a COVID-19 vaccination if it is in a Local Government Area next to where you live.

 - You no longer require a permit to attend work - but if you can work from home, you must work from home.

 Full list of detailed restrictions

 The full list of detailed restrictions in place for Moreland is on the Victorian Government Coronavirus website.

 Translations of the current restrictions are available on the Victorian Government's Coronavirus website.

 Full list of testing sites

-A full list of the places you can get a COVID-19 test are available on the Victorian Government Coronavirus website.
+A full list of the places you can get a COVID-19 test is available on the Victorian Government Coronavirus website.